Immunization Schedule, Children (cont.)

 IN THIS ARTICLE

-A child can get Hib disease by being around other children or adults who are asymptomatic (having no symptoms) carriers.
-The bacteria spread from person to person via respiratory droplets expelled during sneezing and coughing.
+Hib disease is contagious from person to person via respiratory droplets expelled during sneezing and coughing.
 Before the vaccine, Hib was the leading cause of bacterial meningitis among children younger than 5 years of age in the United States.

 Seasonal Flu (Influenza) Vaccine

-Children younger than 9 years old who are given the influenza vaccine for the first time require a second shot one month after the first.
+Children younger than 9 years of age who are given the influenza vaccine for the first time require a second vaccination one month after the first.

 Medically Reviewed by a Doctor on 3/29/2016